-As at 31 December 2016, has recognised an impairment loss of KD 10,502 thousand on an associate as disclosed in note 16.
-The impairment test of investment in associates performed by the management is significant to our audit because the assessment of fair value less cost of disposal requires considerable judgment on the part of management.
-Estimates of fair values are based on management's views of market multiples derived from a set of comparable entities and considering qualitative and quantitative factors specific to the measurement.
-Therefore, we identified the impairment testing of the associate as a key audit matter.
+As at 31 December 2017, the Group has recognised an impairment loss of KD 12,170 thousand on an associate as disclosed in Notes 8 and 16 to the consolidated financial statements.
+The impairment test of the investment in associate performed by the management is significant to our audit because the assessment of fair value less cost of disposal requires considerable judgment on the part of management.
+Estimates of fair values are based on management's views of market multiples derived from a set of comparable entities, historical dividend yield and payout ratios and considering qualitative and quantitative factors specific to the measurement.
+Therefore, we identified the impairment testing of associates as a key audit matter.